 Now that the dark nights are here, the statue looks wonderful illuminated by the gas lamp.

 Close by in Brogden Street is the Laurel and Hardy Museum.

-Here you can browse an eccentric showcase of hats, beer bottles, props, photos and press cuttings of the pair.
+Here you can browse an eccentric showcase of weird and wonderful memorabilia such as hats, beer bottles, props, photos and press cuttings of the pair.